-Tamanna joined USIP after 12 years in the U.S. government focused on conflict resolution.
+Salikuddin joined USIP after 12 years in the U.S. government focused on South Asia and conflict resolution.
 From 2014 to 2017, she was a senior advisor to the special representative for Afghanistan & Pakistan at the U.S. Department of State.
-During this time, Tamanna led a team of experts pursuing a peace process between the Afghan Taliban and Government of Afghanistan.
+During this time, Salikuddin led a team of experts pursuing a peace process between the Afghan Taliban and Government of Afghanistan.
 She represented the United States at the historic Murree talks in 2015 and participated in other high-level negotiations.
-From 2011 to 2013, she served as Director for Afghanistan and Pakistan at the National Security Council focusing on conflict resolution in South Asia.
+From 2011 to 2013, she served as Director for Afghanistan and Pakistan at the National Security Council focusing on U.S.-Pakistan relations and the Afghanistan peace process.
 She has served as a political officer at the U.S. embassy in Islamabad and an analyst on South Asia.

 Prior to joining the U.S. government, Salikuddin worked as an attorney on international law issues in South Asia.